James Johnston (Colonel): Military service

 James Johnston was a Captain in the Tryon County Regiment (1775-1779) and Lincoln County Regiment (1779-1780) in the North Carolina militia.
 James first entered the service of his country, as a company captain in 1775 under Colonel William Graham.
-(Note: The Tryon County Regiment was disbanded on February 8, 1779 and split into the Lincoln County Regiment and Rutherford County Regiment.
+(Note: The Tryon County Regiment was disbanded on February 8, 1779, and split into the Lincoln County Regiment and Rutherford County Regiment.
 He was in many notable battles, including the Battle of Great Cane Brake in South Carolina on December 22, 1775, the Snow Campaign in South Carolina from December 23 to 30, 1775, the Cherokee Expedition in western North Carolina from August to November 1776, and the Battle of Kings Mountain in South Carolina on October 7, 1780.
-In the battle of Kings Mounty, he led the rear guard, as one of ten captains.
+In the battle of Kings Mountain, he led the rear guard, as one of ten captains.
 This rear guard consisted of about 90 men, under his command.
 He was called into the battle within the first 20 minutes.
 He and his fellow captains had a complete victory over the British and Tory forces.
 His militia units became part of the Salisbury District Brigade on May 4, 1776.

 A 1877 publication by Hunter reports that James Johnston was promoted to colonel in the North Carolina militia.
 He was an aide to General Griffith Rutherford and commanded a reserve unit at the Battle of Ramseur's Mill.

 Political career and home

 He was chosen as a delegate to the North Carolina Provincial Congress, which met on 4 April in 1776 in Halifax.
 He was a fellow delegate with Colonel Charles McLean, who also served in the Lincoln County Regiment.

 He was also a state senator from Lincoln County between 1780 and 1782 and reportedly acted as a disbursing agent for the Western Division of the army.
 He was also a representative at the Convention of 1788.

 He was a respected elder of his church==probably the Goshen Presbyterian Church, which was the oldest in the area where he lived.

-He died on July 23, 1805 in Lincoln County, North Carolina.
+He died on July 23, 1805, in Lincoln County, North Carolina.
 He was buried on his farm at Oak Grove.